 - And, finally, it had to be a solid math program.

 From the beginning, one of the forerunners was Teaching Textbooks.
 I had heard many great things about this program from friends.
-And, I learned that there was a new completely online version that had just been released, Teaching Textbooks 3.0.
+And, I learned that there was a new digital version that had just been released, Teaching Textbooks 4.0.

-This sounded like a good option, but I’m always hesitant to purchase (or recommend) anything I can’t test out.
-So, I was happy to discover that Teaching Textbooks 3.0 had a free trial!
+Teaching Textbooks sounded like a good option, but I'm always hesitant to purchase (or recommend) anything I can't test out.
+So, I was happy to discover that Teaching Textbooks 4.0 had a free trial!
 My daughter took the placement test to determine what level of Teaching Textbooks would be best for her.
 Then, I signed us up, and the new math adventure began!

 As we began our free trial, I noted that I was able to start quickly checking off everything on my list.

-The program works entirely online.
+The program is entirely digital.
 There are no extra books to purchase for the student or the teacher.
-The student signs on and is directed to the online textbook where she watches a lesson.
+The student logs in and is directed to the digital textbook, where she watches a lesson.
 She then answers a few questions to determine how much of the knowledge she retained.

-Since in a former life I was a math teacher, I hold a pretty high standard for math programs.
-Teaching Textbooks 3.0 is a thorough program with easy-to-follow short lessons.
+Since I was a math teacher in a former life, I hold a pretty high standard for math programs.
+Teaching Textbooks 4.0 is a thorough program with easy-to-follow short lessons.
 It uses a review method to help build retention, which is similar to a spiral approach.

-And, lastly, Teaching Textbooks 3.0 has the option to be used with desktop, tablets, and phones.
-This feature works perfectly with our busy lifestyle that often involves hours on the road, driving to dance classes and other outside commitments.
+And, lastly, Teaching Textbooks 4.0 has the option to be used with desktops, tablets, and phones.
+This feature works perfectly with our busy lifestyle that often involves hours on the road, driving to dance classes, and other outside commitments.

 The Pause function is excellent for long breaks and field trips.
 I've used it many times when we've been on vacation.
 Simply choose the Pause button in the Parent section and pause your subscription for a few days.
 I wasn't expecting this extra benefit, but I love it!

 The great folks at Teaching Textbooks understand that many homeschoolers come from large families, so they capped the total annual cost to these families at $199.08.
-So basically you can get eight kids’ subscription for $25 per child.
+So basically, you can get eight kids' subscriptions for $25 per child.

 Ready to Check Out Teaching Textbooks for Yourself?